enonic/old-xp-doc/doc/reference/toolbox/snapshot.rst

 ..
 Attention::

-	For clustered installation, the snapshot-location must be on a shared file-system
+	For a clustered installation, the snapshot-location must be on a shared file-system.

 **Usage:**